zufre/sinatra-mvc-lab-cb-000/README.md

 # Sinatra MVC Lab - Pig Latinizer

-In this lab, you'll be building a **Pig Latinizer** using Sinatra and the MVC paradign of app development.
+In this lab, you'll be building a **Pig Latinizer** using Sinatra and the MVC paradigm of app development.
 Your app will take in a string from a user through a form, convert it to pig latin, and return the string to the user.
 Using the previous code-along as a guide, get the tests to pass by building out this application.
 Use the guide below to get you started!

 ## Instructions